belle2/basf2/framework/doc/atend-doctools.rst

   .. rst:role:: regex-filter

-     Can be used to filter the selected variables by a pyton :py:mod:`regular expression <re>` For example to show all variables in the group "Kinematics" which begin with x
+     Can be used to filter the selected variables by a python :py:mod:`regular expression <re>` For example to show all variables in the group "Kinematics" which begin with x